Joint modeling for learning decision-making dynamics in behavioral experiments: Introduction

 Furthermore, classical RL, DDM, and RL-DDM methods typically assume that individuals employ a consistent decision-making strategy.
-Recent research, however, indicates that decision-making often switches between multiple strategies .
-Specifically, \cite{Ashwood2022} and \cite{guo2024hmm} demonstrated that decision-making can alternate between ``engaged'' and ``lapsed'' strategies, which conceptually align with the notions of ``exploitation'' and ``exploration'' in RL.
-These strategy switches can be effectively captured using a hidden Markov model (HMM).
-Under the ``engaged'' strategy, individuals make decisions following a generalized linear model, while under the ``lapsed'' strategy, decisions are made based on a fixed probability, largely ignoring external stimuli.
+Recent research, however, indicates that decision-making often switches between multiple strategies \citep[e.g.,][]{Worthy2013heterogeneity,Iigaya2018,calhoun2019unsupervised}. \cite{Ashwood2022} and \cite{guo2024hmm} demonstrated that decision-making can alternate between ``engaged'' and ``lapsed'' strategies, which conceptually align with the notions of ``exploitation'' and ``exploration'' in RL \citep{sutton2018reinforcement}.
+Under the ``engaged'' strategy, individuals make decisions following a softmax model, while under the ``lapsed'' strategy, decisions are made based on a fixed probability, largely ignoring external stimuli. \cite{li2024dynamic} considered a similar setting with ``engaged'' and ``random'' strategies, where the engaged strategy follows a softmax model and the random strategy involves uniform guessing.
+Such strategy switches can be effectively modeled using a hidden Markov model (HMM).
 However, the information contained in observed action or decision data alone is often insufficient to reliably estimate the parameters of such mixture models \citep{shahar2019improving}.
 Moreover, \cite{Iigaya2018}, \cite{dillon2024using}, and \cite{guo2024hmm} showed that distinct decision-making strategies were associated with different response times, emphasizing the importance of accounting for strategy-switching and response times in decision-making models.